-This two-year course is designed for students who are able to demonstrate the Novice proficiency level.
-The course focuses on promoting the students' communication skills and cultural understanding by engaging them in intermediate-level communicative tasks in familiar life situations.
+This course is designed for students who are able to demonstrate Novice proficiency.
+The course focuses on promoting students' communication skills and cultural understanding by engaging them in intermediate-level communicative tasks in familiar situations.
 The skills of writing and reading are integrated into the course to the extent that they foster the development of students' oral communication.
-By the end of the course, students will be able to express their own thoughts and maintain conversations by asking and answering various questions on familiar topics related to school, home, and social life, food and healthy living, interests and travel.
+By the end of the course, students will be able to express their own thoughts and maintain conversations by asking and answering questions on familiar topics related to school, home, social life, food and healthy living, interests and travel.
 They will also be able to determine the main idea and understand many supporting details in short texts and authentic audios on familiar topics.